 Bring a stroller for your toddler as it covers the whole top floor of the building and there’s quite a distance to walk.

-Best of the lot?
+Best of the Jewel things to do?

 Don’t miss the giant SKY NETS!

-Buy Jewel Changi Playground Tickets asap
+Hot tip: Buy Jewel Changi Playground Tickets ASAP

 You can book tickets at Jewel Changi airport playground to walk the nets, or bounce on the nets, or both!